The Fugitive (1963 TV series): Lt. Philip Gerard

 Parallels can be seen between Gerard's pursuit of Kimble and the pursuit of Jean Valjean by Inspector Javert in Les Misérables, though Javert never lets go of his obsession to follow the letter of the law, and hunts down his fugitive, even killing himself when he discovers that he cannot reconcile his tenets with the mercy Valjean shows him.
 Gerard, though, was portrayed externally as a man like Javert, but internally as more of a thinking man who could balance justice and duty.
 According to some of those who worked on the show, these parallels were not coincidental.
 Stanford Whitmore, who wrote the pilot episode "Fear in a Desert City", says that he deliberately gave Kimble's nemesis a similar-sounding name to see if anyone would recognize the similarity between "Gerard" and "Javert".
-One who recognized the similarity was Morse; he pointed out the connection to Quinn Martin, who admitted that The Fugitive was a "sort of modern rendition of the outline of Les Misérables."
-Morse accordingly went back to the Victor Hugo novel and studied the portrayal of Javert, to find ways to make the character more complex than the "conventional 'Hollywood dick'" as whom Gerard had originally been conceived.
-"I've always thought that we in the arts ... are all 'shoplifters', Morse said.
+One who recognized the similarity was Barry Morse; he pointed out the connection to Quinn Martin, who admitted that The Fugitive was a "sort of modern rendition of the outline of Les Misérables."
+Barry Morse accordingly went back to the Victor Hugo novel and studied the portrayal of Javert, to find ways to make the character more complex than the "conventional 'Hollywood dick'" as whom Gerard had originally been conceived.
+"I've always thought that we in the arts ... are all 'shoplifters', Barry Morse said.
 "Everybody, from Shakespeare onwards and downwards ...
 But once you've acknowledged that ... when you set out on a shoplifting expedition, you go always to Cartier's, and never to Woolworth's!"

 The One-armed Man

-"The One-armed Man" (Bill Raisch) is a shadowy figure, seen fleeing Kimble's house by Kimble after the murder of Helen.
+"The One-armed Man" (Bill Raisch) is a shadowy figure, seen by Richard Kimble as he was fleeing the Kimble house after the murder of Helen.
 The series revealed little about the man's personal life and never explained how or when he lost his right arm.